TRUSTS

-This section includes the documentation and templates you will need to set up a trust; explanatory notes on each of these documents and the various steps you will need to take to set aside your taxes in this way.
+This section includes the documentation and templates you will need to set up your revocable, conditional trust.
+Scroll down for explanatory notes on each of these documents and the various steps you will need to take to set aside your taxes in this way.

 When a Trust is created, the Legal Title belongs to the Trustee & the Beneficial Title to the Beneficiary.
 The Settlor is the person who provides the assets to the Trust and (if applicable) the person who distributes the assets.
 Trusts are administered and enforced in Legal Jurisdiction.